ejohansson13/concepts_explained/Stable Diffusion/Schedulers_ML.md

 All quotes, ideas, and images from the summarization of each research paper are taken from the accompanying paper unless cited otherwise.

+## Background

+Forward process: addition of noise.
+Reverse process: intractable reverse process of denoising variables, entire dataset is necessary to calculate it.
+Generative process: approximation of reverse process.

 ## DDPM

 The first of a generation of research papers re-examining diffusion models for image synthesis, [Denoising Diffusion Probabilistic Models (DDPM)](https://arxiv.org/abs/2006.11239) proposed that diffusion models were capable of synthesizing high-quality images and bridged [noise conditional score networks](https://arxiv.org/pdf/1907.05600) during training with annealed Langevin dynamics while sampling.
 Following the [2015 Sohl-Dickstein et. al paper](https://arxiv.org/pdf/1503.03585), diffusion models were Markov chains parameterized with Gaussian noise and trained to reverse the diffusion process to generate samples matching their training data.
 Sohl-Dickstein proved that, given small additions of Gaussian noise along the Markov chain, both the forward and reverse processes would express valid samples from the same underlying distribution.